The masks are problematic for some Canadians

 The representative of the family support Autism Canada, Dominica Payment, said that adults and children with the spectrum disorder of autism have difficulties from the point of view of the processing of sensory information, as well as hypersensitivity to tactile, olfactory and nervous system, and that wearing a mask could make it worse.

 “This could pose serious problems, she said.
-Because their senses are so heightened, that it affects the whole. “
+Because their senses are so heightened, that it affects everything.”

 Ms. Payment has two children on the autism spectrum.
 One is worried about the masks, because it combines the teeth cleaning at the dentist, he doesn’t like.